 The others who belong in that tier are, in chronological order, Mischa Elman and Jascha Heifetz.
 At the beginning of the century Elman was a celebrated prodigy and his recordings were so popular that he was awarded a star in the Hollywood Walk of Fame.
 Heifetz was an awesome figure who had total technical mastery of his instrument.

 Menuhin, born April 22, 1916 and originally a child prodigy, had broader interests beyond playing the fiddle.
-He became a humanitarian and a philosopher, and now this album of recordings fully restores his reputation as a musician.
+He became a humanitarian and a philosopher, and now this album of recordings reminds us of his stature as a musician.

 Menuhin was born in America but became a world traveler, a “citizen of the world,” and eventually resided in England.
 Menuhin described his own playing as a distillation of different influences, “an overlay of French, German, Italian, English elements on a Russian-Jewish foundation….classical enough for the German, expressive enough for the Russian, polished enough for the American, elegant enough for the French, true enough for the British.”